DigiBP/Team-Echo/README.md

   </li>
     <li>In parallel, Integromat sends the same patient data to <a href="https://www.appsheet.com/start/d8319de6-210c-403e-84ba-f66f587d6f6b"> our Emergency Call app</a> (an external service named Appsheet was used).<br>
       <image src="https://user-images.githubusercontent.com/89810259/147151496-f2fa04a9-c3b0-4199-a9aa-ebf8e6bac5cf.png" width="630" height="320"><br><br>
-Appsheet transforms our Google Sheet "Callers" to a user-friendly data-monitoring platform with a modern user interface. <br><br>
+Appsheet transforms our Google Sheet "Callers" to an user-friendly data-monitoring platform with a modern user interface. <br><br>
           The app has been deployed to the Google Play store and can be <a href="https://www.appsheet.com/newshortcut/d8319de6-210c-403e-84ba-f66f587d6f6b">installed on the mobile phone</a> for the paramedic to monitor the real-time status of the incoming callers records. <br><br>
-Once a new patient has called or entered the contact information into DialogFlow, the paramedic will get an in-app notification showing: A new callers record is created. <br><br>
+Once a new patient has called or entered the contact information into DialogFlow, the paramedic will get an in-app notification showing: A new caller's record is created. <br><br>
-User interface of our Emergency Call app (iPad view):<br><br><image src="https://user-images.githubusercontent.com/89810259/147155999-e532d869-e31a-40aa-8b3a-b388433b54e1.png", width="500" height="700"><br><br>
+User interface of our Emergency Manager app (iPad view):<br><br><image src="https://user-images.githubusercontent.com/89810259/147155999-e532d869-e31a-40aa-8b3a-b388433b54e1.png", width="500" height="700"><br><br>
         </li>
         </ul>
 3. At this point, the paramedics are aware that a new patient needs to be assisted.
 The emergency call with patient data are forwarded to an Emergency Call Agent to give first aid instructions.
 Meanwhile, a paramedic prepares for dispatch to pick up the patient:<br><image src="https://user-images.githubusercontent.com/89810259/147160442-f98c76ea-73d9-44f4-a911-e33523c95cfc.png" width="920" height="350"><br>